 Current Non-current

 \$M \$M

-Carrying value at 1 July 2021 144 934
+144 934

-Additional provision recognised 121
+- 121

-Amounts paid/utilised (105)
+(105)

-Unwinding of discount 33
+33

-Transfer 108 (108)
+108 (108)

-Foreign exchange movements 1
+1

-Carrying value at 30 June 2022 147 981
+147 981

+\$M 144

-Current Non-current
+Current

 \$M \$M

 Carrying value at 1 July 2020 104 1,102

 Additional provision recognised 117

 Amounts paid/utilised (90)

 Unwinding of discount 35

 Transfer 138 (138)

-Disposals through loss of control of subsidiary 1 (6) (166)
+Disposals through loss of control of subsidiary (6) (166)

 Foreign exchange movements (2) (16)

 Carrying value at 30 June 2021 144 934

-^{1.} Relates to the deconsolidation of the Group's ownership interest in TC upon divestment of a 50% ownership interest (refer to Note B24).
+1. Relates to the deconsolidation of the Group's ownership interest in TC upon divestment of a 50% ownership interest (refer to Note B24).

 As part of its obligations under the service concession arrangements, the Group assumes responsibility for the maintenance and repair of installations of the publicly owned roads it operates (including associated tolling equipment and systems).
 The Group records a provision for its present obligation to maintain the roads held under concession deeds.
 The Group periodically reassesses the estimate of its present obligation, which includes consideration of the results of routine inspections performed over the condition of the roads it operates.
 Any incremental maintenance and repair activities identified through this process are assessed for whether they are the sole responsibility of the Group or whether they are the responsibility of other parties.
-To the extent the Group believes other parties are responsible for the maintenance or repair or remediation, the Group may initiate claims on those parties.
-These assessments inform the timing and extent of planned future maintenance activities, notwithstanding the provision recorded at period end continues to capture the Group's maintenance and repair obligations under the concession deeds.
+To the extent the Group believes other parties are responsible for the maintenance activities, notwithstanding the provision recorded at period end continues to capture the Group's maintenance and repair obligations under the concession deeds.